Public Speaking Nerves? The Power of Believing You Can Improve

 How to Shift Towards a Growth Mindset

 From my own experience, I found that embracing a growth mindset was transformative; it helped me be much more objective about my efforts and ultimately the results.
 But how do you change your mindset?
-That’s a great question!
 Start by shifting how you view learning, effort, and failure.
-Here are 6 practical steps to help you make the transition from fixed to growth mindset:

 In my experience, everything starts with self-awareness.
 The more you bring your thoughts and behaviours into conscious awareness, the more effectively you can change and adapt.
 Try to recognise when you’re displaying a fixed mindset, which might manifest as thoughts like, “I can’t do this” or “I always fail at public speaking because I’m just not good at it.”
 A growth mindset, on the other hand, might be reflected in thoughts like, “I often feel nervous during public speaking,” simply acknowledging the facts without criticism or judgement.
 Pay attention to your inner dialogue; understanding this is the first step to overcoming nerves.

-2️⃣ Reframe Negative Thoughts
+2. Reframe Negative Thoughts

+If you catch yourself engaging in negative self-talk, try replacing those thoughts with positive, growth-oriented ones.
+For example, change “I can’t do this” to “I can’t do this yet.”
 Carol Dweck’s research on growth mindset highlights the significance of the word “yet” in shifting from a fixed mindset to a growth mindset.
 She suggests that adding “yet” to statements reinforces the idea that abilities and skills can be developed over time, reflecting the belief that improvement is possible with effort and persistence.

 I believe that how we talk to ourselves massively influences our mindset.
 I know it did for me.
 Positive statements that align with a growth mindset—such as “I am improving with practice” or “I can develop this skill over time”—reinforce the belief in personal growth and encourage you to persevere.
 So, why not make it a habit to use kind, growth-oriented affirmations?
 Here are 10 affirmations to help overcome public speaking nerves.
 Why not give them a try?

-3️⃣ View Challenges Positively
+3. View Challenges Positively

-Instead of viewing speaking engagements as potential failures, try to see them as chances to practise and improve.
-Allow yourself to make mistakes—there is no such thing as a perfect speaker, and it’s perfectly normal to feel nervous.
-This mindset switch alone can significantly reduce public speaking anxiety.
+People with a growth mindset see challenges as opportunities to grow, learn, and develop.
+Allow yourself to make mistakes, there is no such thing as a perfect speaker, and it’s perfectly normal to feel nervous.
+This mindset switch alone can make a huge difference.

-4️⃣ Change How You View Feedback
+4. Change How You View Feedback

 With a growth mindset, I’ve learned to see feedback as a valuable resource that I can use to help me improve my public speaking.
 But it’s important to recognise that not all feedback is equally useful.
 Research shows that women often face more unfair and harsh feedback compared to men.
-So, I make it a point to seek feedback from people I respect and be selective about which feedback I act on.
+I remind myself that feedback isn’t a reflection of my self-worth or abilities; it’s simply information that may or may not be useful.
+If the feedback is specific, constructive, comes from someone I consider to be an expert, and aligns with my goals, then it’s a valuable way to help me improve.

-5️⃣ Celebrate Effort, Not Just Results
+5. Celebrate Effort, Not Just Results

 It’s easy to get caught up in focusing solely on the outcome, but shifting your attention to the effort you put in and recognising your hard work can have a profound impact.
-When I started to concentrate on the effort I put into overcoming my fear of public speaking rather than just the end result, I found the entire process much easier and more rewarding.
-It became less about delivering a perfect presentation and more about acknowledging the progress I was making along the way.
-This change in focus can ease the pressure to be flawless and help you appreciate your growth.
+It becomes less about delivering a perfect presentation and more about acknowledging the progress you’re making.
+Celebrate the small achievements, like stepping up to speak in the first place and not avoiding the chance to deliver a presentation.
+These small wins accumulate and gradually build your confidence.

-6️⃣ Cultivate a Love of Learning
+6. Cultivate a Love of Learning

-If you’re aiming for ongoing personal and professional growth, staying curious and committed to learning is key.
 For great insights into a growth mindset, check out “Mindset: The New Psychology of Success” by Carol S. Dweck.
-Exploring blog posts and articles on public speaking can also provide practical tips and strategies to enhance your skills.

 Embracing a Growth Mindset for Public Speaking Success